What’s on

 Everyone is welcome to join any of our regular church activities and you will find our regular calendar of events on this page.
 You may also have particular interest in our special services, many of which are held to celebrate key Christian festivals.

-Sunday mornings at 10:30 at The Mead School Hilperton – looking at themes from Mark’s Gospel
+We meet on Sunday mornings at 10:30 at The Mead School, Hilperton

 Alpha